 - Any additional materials as required by program of study, such as letters of recommendation, personal statement, resume, standardized test scores.

-- The Application for Admission will be reviewed for completeness by the Admissions Office.
+- The Application for Admission will be reviewed for completeness by each academic department.
 The student will be notified in writing if the application is incomplete.
 It is the responsibility of the applicant to assure that the application is complete.

 Application for Non-Degree Status